 First things first, Mr Boogie is one scary as demon, never have I ever driven home from a cinema, attempting to remember where the old family camera is and how I could avoid it for the next few months, it didn’t help that I saw this film in a deserted cinema, so got sucked into the film more than when I’m surrounded by chatty kids.

-This film went straight into my favorite horror film club, which surprised me as it had been a while since a relatively main stream Hollywood has, most have been bland, found footage Paranormal Activity rip offs, this is to me became a good genre film, not just a horror, is shows a man trying to rekindle his former fame and wealth, combined with needing to keep his family life from imploding, you couple that with a child stealing demon and an interesting way to crank up the tension, you get a scary and gripping horror movie and let me tell you, there is nothing as scary as possessed children.
+This film went straight into my favourite horror film club, which surprised me as it had been a while since a relatively mainstream Hollywood has, most have been bland, found footage Paranormal Activity rip-offs, this is to me became a good genre film, not just a horror, it shows a man trying to rekindle his former fame and wealth, combined with needing to keep his family life from imploding, you couple that with a child stealing demon and an interesting way to crank up the tension, you get a scary and gripping horror movie and let me tell you, there is nothing as scary as possessed children.

 - I will think twice when someone asks me to watch any of their home movies

 - I’m going to make sure my children never make me anything to eat or drink

 Pretty solid rules to live by, all because of a great and enjoyable but freaky and dark horror film